WalletScrutiny/WalletScrutinyCom/_hardware/moriyasu.apollo.arduinonano.diy.md

 ## Analysis

 Although this project has not posted pictures of a prototype it was recently updated and contained enough description to warrant scrutiny.
 We reached out to the provider Shota Moriyasu through email and await his response.

-Until then, this project is **unreleased.**
+**Update**

+Shota Moriyasu replied to us via email and told us that he made this project when he was still a university student.
+Now that he has graduated, he did not continue developing this.
+We can now consider this project as **defunct.**